 Addictions are affected by a portion of the brain called the Mesolimbic Dopamine System.
 It is not something that a person can consciously manage.
 So, it is impossible for an addict to discern how to stop their addiction.
 Whether or not the addict stoked the fire of the addiction in the first place is irrelevant to their ability to turn it around.
 Once Pandora’s Box is opened, the addict no longer has control to stop the addiction.

 A solution for your family in Louisville, Kentucky is only a phone call away.
 Call right now at (855) 934-4673 and talk to our Intake Coordinator.
-He will honestly tell you if Adult & Teen Challenge is the right fit for your loved one.
-Adult & Teen Challenge centers are easily accessible from Louisville, Kentucky, and any city in the country.
+He will honestly tell you if our faith-based program is the right fit for your loved one.
+Our addiction recovery centers are easily accessible from Louisville, Kentucky, and any city in the country.

-More about Adult & Teen Challenge alcoholism or drug addiction treatment centers in Louisville, Kentucky:
+More about the most affordable alcoholism or drug addiction treatment centers in Louisville, Kentucky:

 Louisville is the largest city in the U.S. state of Kentucky, and the county seat of Jefferson County.
 Since 2003, the city’s borders have been coterminous with those of the county because of a city-county merger.
 The city’s population at the 2010 census was 741,096 (consolidated; balance total is 597,337).
 An important internal shipping port in the 19th century, Louisville today is best known as the location of the Kentucky Derby, the first of three annual thoroughbred horse races making up the Triple Crown.
 Louisville is southeasterly situated along the border between Kentucky and Indiana, the Ohio River, in north-central Kentucky at the Falls of the Ohio.
 The Louisville metropolitan area is often referred to as Kentuckiana because it includes counties in Southern Indiana.
 A resident of Louisville is referred to as a Louisvillian.
 Although situated in a Southern state, Louisville is influenced by both Southern and Midwestern culture.
 It is sometimes referred to as either the northernmost Southern city or the southernmost Northern city in the United States.
 The settlement that became the city of Louisville was founded in 1778 by George Rogers Clark and is named after King Louis XVI of France, making Louisville one of the oldest cities west of the Appalachian Mountains.

-Excerpt about Adult & Teen Challenge rehabs and addiction treatment centers in Louisville, KY used with permission from Wikipedia.
+Excerpt about Christian rehabs and addiction treatment centers in Louisville, KY used with permission from Wikipedia.